wacncontent/CustomizeTool/output/articles/active-directory/active-directory-conditional-access-azure-authenticator-app.md

 6. On the Workplace Join screen, enter the userID provided by your organization and click **Join**.
 7. To sign in to the Azure Authenticator app, enter your organizational a****ccount and password and click **Sign in**.
 8. The next screen that displays information about multi-factor authentication (MFA) is for added security and is optional.
 You will see this screen if your work or school requires second-factor authentication for creating work account.
 It provides instructions to further verify your account.
-9. The Workplace Join screen displays the message, “**Joining your workplace**”.
+9. The Workplace Join screen displays the message, "**Joining your workplace**".
 The Azure authenticator app is attempting to join your device to your workplace.
 10. You should see the Workplace Joined message on the next screen.

 >[AZURE.NOTE]